asouvanlasy/drestation/_posts/2022-03-31-what-is-oop.md

 }
 ```

+Here are some ways we can demonstrate OOP concepts:

 - **Encapsulation:** sensitive details about the gun can be hidden.
 Perhaps it's an new prototype?

--- **Abstraction:** show only essential information like how to shoot the gun.
+- **Abstraction:** show only essential information like how to shoot the gun.
 In this case, that would be very poor firearm safety.

--- **Polymorphism:** a gun can appear in many forms.
+- **Polymorphism:** a gun can appear in many forms.
 Our AK-47 is based off the blueprint `Gun` class.

--- **Inheritance:** the AK-47 takes traits from `Gun`, such as having bullets and shooting.
+- **Inheritance:** AK-47 takes traits from `Gun`, such as having bullets and shooting.

 ## What Else?